-# Uninstalling OpenCore
+# Uninstalling the application

 - Remove OpenCore either from the USB or internal drive